Welding-titanium

 SOLUTIONS with Effective, Powerful Advice

-Welding-titanium: profitable niches
+Welding titanium: profitable niches

-Welding-titanium is still considered a quite uncommon process because titanium applications cover only specialized niches where its unique properties make it the preferred selection when considering the lifetime cost of the structure.
+But its unique properties make it the preferred selection when considering the lifetime cost of the structure.

-However with proper understanding of requirements and some adaptation of equipment and techniques, Welding-titanium becomes feasible and rewarding and should be welcomed as a winnable challenge.
+Welding titanium is feasible and rewarding and should be welcomed as a winnable challenge.

-Are you familiar with Welding-titanium and its alloys?
-If yes, then you probably already know all that you need.
-But if not, or not yet, maybe that, by reading on here, you can get some confidence and then consider if it would make sense to specialize in this particular but affordable new field: less competition, more profitable results...
+Then consider if it would make sense to specialize in this particular but affordable new field: less competition, more profitable results...

 Welding-titanium and titanium alloys must be performed with special precautions because these materials are very reactive to contamination from atmosphere gases.